-The 2020 election is over and it’s time to look at the impact on the investment environment.
+The election is over and it’s time to look at the 2020 election impact on investments.
+What does the investing environment currently look like?
 While votes have yet to be fully counted, the race appears to be leaning in the direction of a new president, a GOP Senate, and a Democratic House.
 In other words, a split government.

 Until we know the final results our thoughts and opinions on what the outcome means are subject to change.
-But we have some initial ideas on how the 2020 Election impacts investments and the overall economy.
+For now we have some initial ideas about the 2020 Election impact on investments and the overall economy.

 Will There Be More Stimulus?

 Market View: “A split Congress will lead to gridlock, which will mean less fiscal stimulus and spending.”
 We see evidence that massive fiscal spending was “priced in” to bond markets.
 This given that 10-year government bond yields have fallen dramatically this week.
 Yields had been creeping higher in recent weeks on expectations of another big stimulus bill.
 The reason why yields would rise on more fiscal spending is the belief that such spending would create inflation.

 Our View: We wouldn’t be so quick to write off a massive fiscal spending plan, even with a split Congress.
 On Wednesday, Senate Leader McConnell made overtures about getting a second Coronavirus stimulus deal done by year-end.
 Given the scale of economic disruption from the virus, we wouldn’t be surprised to see a bipartisan infrastructure spending plan put together in 2021.
 If the perception of big spending is back on the table, there will likely be pressure on bond yields to rise.

 Market View: “Gridlock is good for the stock market.”
 This is a refrain that’s tossed around Wall Street a lot but the numbers since 1945 don’t back it up.
 It stems from the belief that with a divided government, the chances of unfavorable policies being implemented is lower.